If your school is not already on social media, it should be.

 When it comes to analyzing the impact of your social media efforts, there are a couple things to look at:

 Profile analytics: These are the hard numbers you can access from almost any social media profile.
 Most platforms make it fairly easy to find statistics on a wide variety of things such as audience growth, reach (how many people saw your posts), and engagement (how many people interacted with you, and how often).
 These numbers show you how the content you share (Facebook updates, Tweets, Instagram images, etc) is being received by your audience.
+Web design companies such as Plenty of Pixels could come to your aid.
+No matter where you are located, this shouldn’t be difficult as there are many plenty of pixels locations – web design across the USA can be taken care of by them.

 Community activity and support: This is a little more difficult to measure.
 You won’t necessarily find these in your profile analytics, although those numbers can also contribute to this analysis.
 What I’m talking about here is going to be measured more by your ability to “feel” how things have or have not changed in the relationship with your community.
 If your goal is to increase attendance at sporting events, you can assess what impact social media has had by analyzing attendance growth or drop off.
 If you’re trying to build a stronger relationship with stakeholders, you can look at conference attendance, the types of interactions you’re hearing/seeing, and by discussing with your team how they feel things are going.
 Again, these are all a little more difficult to measure, but you’re in your role as a leader for a bunch of reasons, and one of those is your ability to assess the relationship your school has with your community.